rust-lang/rust/doc/rust.md

                [ ".." expr ] '}'
 ~~~~~~~~

+> **Note:** In future versions of Rust, record expressions and [record types](#record-types) will be removed.

 A [_record_](#record-types) _expression_ is one or more comma-separated
 name-value pairs enclosed by braces.
-A fieldname can be any identifier
+A fieldname can be any identifier,
-(including keywords), and is separated from its value expression by a
+and is separated from its value expression by a
 colon.
 To indicate that a field is mutable, the `mut` keyword is
 written before its name.